-ISO has many standards out of which only some are used for certification purpose.
-The cost of ISO certification as a whole cannot be ascertained and published as standard numbers of figures.
+ISO has many standards out of which only some are used for certification purposes.
+The cost of ISO Certification as a whole cannot be ascertained and published as standard numbers of figures.
 This is due to the reason that there are many variables and possibilities.
-Each project of ISO certification generally involves high skills, competence and a higher degree of tailoring or customization.
+Each project of ISO certification generally involves high skills, competence, and a higher degree of tailoring or customization.
 Logically, it should be almost impossible or extremely rare that two organizations or businesses have implemented exactly the same system unless it is done purposefully.
 Especially in an Indian scenario, every entity is unique and the cost of implementing such a system, and certification of the same largely depends on the following:

-A) The type of business: ISO certification in very highly regulated or crucial businesses (e.g. Nuclear Plants, Banks etc) generally cost higher as it requires higher qualifications and competent professionals to design a suitable system and
+A) The type of business: ISO certification in very highly regulated or crucial businesses (e.g. Nuclear Plants, Banks, etc) generally cost higher as it requires higher qualifications and competent professionals to design a suitable system and

 implement the same.
 These professional credentials cost money.
 Ascent maintains an extensive pool of professionals that includes a pool of Technical Experts with varied competencies and at a very reasonable fee structure.

-B) Size of the organization: Organizations or businesses with very high manpower, would generally take number of training days, more control documentation and more quantity of days for implementation and auditing too.
+B) Size of the organization: Organizations or businesses with very high manpower, would generally take the number of training days, more control documentation, and more quantity of days for implementation and auditing too.
 In this scenario, these are the incremental factors to cost.
 Ascent employs very unique and motivational “Train-the-trainer” concepts which helps client organizations to utilize internal resources for training and reduces the ISO certification project cost.

-C) No. of business locations: If the head office is located in Delhi, and the factory or workshop is in Mumbai, generally the travelling of professionals and their accommodation may add to the cost factor, for ISO certification.
+C) No. of business locations: If the head office is located in Delhi, and the factory or workshop is in Mumbai, generally the traveling of professionals and their accommodation may add to the cost factor, for ISO certification.
 The wide and distributed geographical presence of our professions, all over India plays a vital role in the reduction of such expenses.

 D) Existing policies: Situations where policies are based on particular ISO standards, it might provide ease in planning and implementing thus requiring lesser efforts and lesser money as compared to the organizations that either do not have policies set, or have their policies that contradictory to the requirements specified within the ISO standard under consideration.